 The rooms are so beautifully decorated in the Moroccan style.
 Deep colours match the wood and tadelakt in the corridor, Making them so elegant.
 And top it off, they have the most superb view over the beautiful gardens of La Mamounia

 And then there are the gardens, which are a masterpiece in there own right.
 Lined with olive trees and Orange blossom, the fragrance is quite sensation

 Madagascar periwinkle adds to the fragrance as you pass the flowerbeds.
 I'm told that there re over 1,200 plant species in the gardens!
 The gardens actually date back to the reign of Sultan Sidi Mohammed ben Abdallah (1757-1790).
 To stroll along avenues lined by 300-year-old olive trees to the sound of tinkling fountains and birdsong is to me, one of the greatest pleasures of staying here.

 After exploring all of the delights the hotel has to offer, we decided it was time for a cocktail and some Moroccan pastry's on the terrace

 Even the cocktails have style at La Mamounia.
 Its almost too pretty to drink

 We were refreshed and relaxed after our journey and ready to explore the city, after a fabulous afternoon exploring our beautiful hotel with so much style and history that the hotel itself was an event ...Stay tuned for more on our adventures in Marrakesh

-Which is your favourite hotel or Riad in Marrakesh?
-Id love to hear all about your favourite places, as I absolutely plan to become a regular to this fabulous city !
+Which is your favorite hotel or Riad in Marrakesh?
+Id love to hear all about your favorite places, as I absolutely plan to become a regular to this fabulous city!